Technologicat/unpythonic/doc/macros.md

 We provide **genuine multi-shot continuations for Python**.
 Compare generators and coroutines, which are resumable functions, or in other words, single-shot continuations.
 In single-shot continuations, once execution passes a certain point, it cannot be rewound.
 Multi-shot continuations [can be emulated](https://gist.github.com/yelouafi/858095244b62c36ec7ebb84d5f3e5b02), but this makes the execution time `O(n**2)`, because when we want to restart again at an already passed point, the execution must start from the beginning, replaying the history.
 In contrast, **we implement continuations that can natively resume execution multiple times from the same point.**

-This feature has some limitations and is mainly intended for teaching continuations in a Python setting:
+This feature has some limitations and is mainly intended for teaching continuations in a Python setting.

 - Especially, there are seams between continuation-enabled code and regular Python code.
 (This happens with any feature that changes the semantics of only a part of a program.)